ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-Effective Next.js Bundle Optimization with Webpack - <a href="https://medium.com/@ujjwaltiwari2/effective-next-js-bundle-optimization-with-webpack-cca8632ea03e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js authentication with Supabase and NextAuth: A Deep Dive (Part 2) - <a href="https://medium.com/@sidharrthnix/next-js-authentication-with-supabase-and-nextauth-a-deep-dive-part-2-5fa43563989a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ujjwal Tiwari`**
+✍️ **posted by `Sidharrth Mahadevan`**

-<blockquote>In modern web development, optimizing bundle size and performance isn’t just a nice-to-have — it’s essential.
-Next.js, while providing…</blockquote>
+<blockquote>Welcome to Part 2 of our Next.js Authentication series!
+In Part 1, we set up the basics of NextAuth and Supabase, ensuring we had a minimal…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>